 The cake gets most of its flavor from the burnt sugar syrup, while the addition of salted caramel provides a divine mix of sweetness and saltiness.
 For the ideal garnish, use some toasted pecans.

 As caramel-based layer cakes go, this offering from Allrecipes is one of the very best.
-It’s moist, spongy, and comes with a delectable, rich caramel icing.
+It’s moist, spongy, and comes with a delectable, rich caramel icing – both over the cake and in between the cake layers.
 What’s more, this delicious caramel cake can serve as many as 12 people, so it’s perfect for big parties and family gatherings.

 For hardcore caramel lovers, the salted caramel cake recipe from Liv For Cake should be right at the top of your list.
 Not only is homemade caramel sauce used in the various layers of the cake, it’s also used for both the frosting and the drip.